adobe/reactor-developer-docs/api/reference/1.0/secrets/index.md

 * Username and Password - this is exactly what it sounds like
 * OAuth - these secrets support the OAuth authentication spec.
 Event forwarding will ask you for the required information, then will handle the renewal of these tokens for you on a specified interval

-Different attributes are needed for different secret types, see the [Create page](create) for more details.
+For a detailed explanation of the different secret types and how to use them, please refer to the (Secrets Guide)[/api/guides/secrets/].

 ## Usage